-Requirement Number Test Criteria SVS.02 The SVoIP server shall be configured to have two User Equipment send SRTP traffic directly to one another via the Enterprise Mobility Infrastructure network and their respective VPN Gateway tunnels, instead of having them use the SVoIP server as an intermediary.
-On the SVoIP Mobility System, configure the SIP server to connect VoIP traffic directly between UEs via the Grey Network VPN tunnels after the SIP Server has established the VoIP connection a.
-Enable the SRTP setting Connect the User Equipment to the SVoIP Mobility System SIP server Call User Equipment that is also connected to the SVoIP Mobility System Verify the User Equipment to User Equipment SVoIP connection bypasses the SIP server and connects only through the VPN Gateway on the Grey Network using SRTP Ensure the User Equipment properly transmits voice data to distant User Equipment Ensure the distant User Equipment properly transmits voice data to the User Equipment SVS.03 The Mobility SIP Server in the "home" enterprise and the Mobility SIP Server in the farend enterprise shall exchange the caller IDs of the User Equipment.
-1. Connect the "home" and "far-end" UEs to their respective Mobility SVoIP Systems 2.
+Requirement Number Test Criteria SVS.02 The SVoIP Server shall be configured to have two User Equipment send SRTP traffic directly to one another via the Enterprise Mobility Infrastructure network and their respective VPN Gateway tunnels, instead of having them use the SVoIP Server as an intermediary.
+On the SVoIP Mobility System, configure the SIP Server to connect VoIP traffic directly between UEs via the Grey Network VPN tunnels after the SIP Server has established the VoIP connection a.
+Enable the SRTP setting Connect the User Equipment to the SVoIP Mobility System SIP Server Call User Equipment that is also connected to the SVoIP Mobility System Verify the User Equipment to User Equipment SVoIP connection bypasses the SIP Server and connects only through the VPN Gateway on the Grey Network using SRTP a.
+Ensure the User Equipment properly transmits voice data to distant User Equipment b.
+Ensure the distant User Equipment properly transmits voice data to the User Equipment SVS.03 The Mobility SIP Server in the "home" enterprise and the Mobility SIP Server in the farend enterprise shall exchange the caller IDs of the User Equipment.
+1. Connect the "home" and "far-end" UEs to their respective Enterprise Mobility Systems 2.
 Using the "home" User Equipment, call the "far-end" User Equipment and establish a SVoIP connection 3.
 Verify the Caller-ID messages on each phone are correct a.
-The "home" User Equipment displays the Caller-ID of the "far-end" b.
-The "far-end" User Equipment displays the Caller-ID of the "far-end" b.
+The "home" User Equipment displays the Caller-ID of the "far-end" phone on its display b.
 The "far-end" User Equipment displays the Caller-ID of the "home" phone on its display SVS.04 For communication between User Equipment and a fixed enterprise VoIP device, the Mobility SIP Server and Secure Voice Gateway shall use SIP over TLS for transmitting call setup and call termination messages used by the User Equipment.